Ohio’s Alternate Assessment for Students with Significant Cognitive Disabilities (AASCD)

 Ohio Alternate Assessment Participation Waiver

-The Every Student Succeeds Act (ESSA) requires states to ensure that the total number of students assessed in each subject, using the Alternate Assessment for Students with Significant Cognitive Disabilities (AASCD), does not exceed 1.0 percent of the total number of all students in the state who took Ohio’s State Tests.
-States that anticipate that they will exceed 1.0 percent in alternate assessment participation must submit a waiver request to the U.S. Department of Education 90 days before the beginning of the alternate assessment testing window.
-Ohio’s alternate assessment participation rate is approximately 1.9 percent.
-Ohio will be submitting a waiver to the U.S. Department of Education by November 20, 2017.
-The Ohio waiver and related documentation will be posted here for public comment soon.
+The Every Student Succeeds Act requires states to ensure that the total number of students assessed in each subject using the Alternate Assessment for Students with Significant Cognitive Disabilities does not exceed 1 percent of the total number of all students in the state who took Ohio’s State Tests.
+States that anticipate that they will exceed 1 percent in alternate assessment participation must submit a waiver request to the U.S. Department of Education 90 days before the beginning of the alternate assessment testing window.
+Ohio’s alternate assessment participation rate is approximately 1.8 percent.
+Ohio will submit a waiver extension request to the U.S. Department of Education by Nov.
+19, 2019.

 District Alternate Assessment Participation Justification

 The Every Student Succeeds Act (ESSA) requires annually each district or community school to submit a justification when it anticipates testing more than 1 percent of students using the Alternate Assessment for Students with Significant Cognitive Disabilities (AASCD).
 For 2019-2020, districts and community schools will be required to submit a justification form by early December 2019.

 ESSA requires states to publicly post district and community school justifications annually.
 Ohio’s district-level justifications for alternate assessment participation for 2017-2018 are available below.

 The participation rates for 2017-2018 are available below.

 To request a justification form submitted by a district or community school, please contact the Office for Exceptional Children (AAParticipation@education.ohio.gov).

 Department of Education memos to states outlining requirements under ESSA for 1.0% participation in alternate assessment.